EuPathDB/vagrant-irods_ebrc/README.md

 for working with the default `ebrcResc` resource.
 - `consumer1`: a consumer server with iCommands.
 - `client`: a server with only iCommands installed.
+- `db2`: a postgres replicated server, replicating from provider1

     cd vagrant-irods_ebrc
     vagrant up